 We recognize revenues only when (1) there is persuasive evidence of an arrangement, (2) the sales price is fixed or determinable, (3) delivery of services has occurred, and (4) collectability is reasonably assured.
-We derive revenues from the provision of e-commerce, marketing, listing, financial and other value-added services.
+We derive revenues from the provision of listing, marketing, E-commerce, financial and other value-added services.
 To the extent that our revenues consist of multiple deliverables, we will recognize such revenues in accordance with applicable accounting policies.